How do we measure needs at Leesons?

 - EAL Speech and Language groups-measured by entry and exit data

-- Support from the Family worker (if external factors are identified)
+- Support from the Pupil Support Lead (if external factors are identified)

 Identification of Need